I do not own the Macdonald Hall series.

 "Come on, Boots, lighten up!
 What could be better than a guy's poker night?"
 Bruno said cheerfully.
 He threw the empty card pack on his bed and took his place in the circle.

-"I can't believe I agreed to this..."
-Larry muttered.
+"I can't believe I agreed to this," Larry said with a groan.

 "I came for the food," Wilber stated.

 "Alright, ante up!"
-Bruno threw a packet of Tic-Tacs into the middle of the circle.
-Soon three cookies, a hunk of cheese, half a chocolate bar and peanut butter covered crackers joined the mints.
-Boots let out a resigned sigh and took his place beside Bruno and picked up his hand.
+Bruno threw a packet of breath mints into the middle of the circle.
+Soon three cookies, a hunk of cheese, half a chocolate bar and peanut butter crackers joined the mints.
+Boots let out a resigned sigh and took his place beside Bruno and picked up his cards.
 He instantly wrinkled his nose and threw some potato chips into the pile of food.

-"You have a terrible poker face," Bruno informed Boots.
+"You have a terrible poker face," Bruno informed.
 Boots rolled his eyes and waited for Larry, who was to the left of Bruno, to open betting.
 Larry stared at his hand and after a moment's thought added a slice of French bread.

 They went around the circle until Pete, Mark, Sidney and Larry folded.
 Wilbur, Boots and Bruno stared each other down before slowly revealing their cards.